RaphaelIsaiah/freeCodeCamp-Journey/JavaScript Algorithms and Data Structures/Certification and Practice Projects/Cert Proj - Build a Roman Numeral Converter/README.md

 When the #number element contains the number -1 and the #convert-btn element is clicked, the #output element should contain the text "Please enter a number greater than or equal to 1" -- check

-When the #number element contains the number 4000 or greater and the #convert-btn element is clicked, the #output element should contain the text "Please enter a number less than or equal to 3999"
+When the #number element contains the number 4000 or greater and the #convert-btn element is clicked, the #output element should contain the text "Please enter a number less than or equal to 3999" -- check

-When the #number element contains the number 9 and the #convert-btn element is clicked, the #output element should contain the text "IX"
+When the #number element contains the number 9 and the #convert-btn element is clicked, the #output element should contain the text "IX" -- check

 When the #number element contains the number 16 and the #convert-btn element is clicked, the #output element should contain the text "XVI"